EMS-TU-Ilmenau/Flow/README.md

 Let's say we want to make a module `my_fancy_nodes.py` with its own subdirectory `my_fancy_lib` in the root:
 - Create a folder in `nodes`and name it `my_fancy_lib`.
-- Open the `__init__.py` file in the root and add `import my_fancy_lib` to the end.
+- Open the `__init__.py` file in the root and add `from . import my_fancy_lib` to the end.
 Save, close.
 - Enter the newly created folder and create a file named `my_fancy_nodes.py`
-- Open the file and write `from flow.node import Node`, then write your node class as described above.
+- Open the file and write `from flow.node import Node, ptype`, then add your node class as described above.
 Save, close.
 - Create a `__init__.py` file in the same folder.
-- Open the file and write `import my_fancy_nodes.py`.
+- Open the file and write `from . import my_fancy_nodes.py`.
 Save, close.

 That's it.